Nick Ramsay: Political career

 Ramsay contested the Labour Party stronghold of Torfaen at the 2003 Assembly election, and then the UK Parliament constituency of the same name at the 2005 United Kingdom general election.
 He also served as a Monmouthshire County Councillor for the ward of Mardy, which had previously been in Labour hands for over 20 years.

-Ramsay succeeded David TC Davies as an Assembly Member for Monmouth, and was appointed shadow minister for Local Government in the Third Assembly Term.
+Ramsay succeeded David T. C. Davies as an Assembly Member for Monmouth, and was appointed shadow minister for Local Government in the Third Assembly Term.
 Nick stood for leadership of the Conservative group in the summer of 2011 and joined the Conservative Shadow Cabinet as shadow minister for Business, Enterprise, Technology and Science as well as chairing the Business and Enterprise Committee.

 After Nick Bourne lost his seat in May 2011, Ramsay stood for leadership of the Welsh Conservative Senedd Group against South Wales Central AM, Andrew RT Davies.
 Davies was elected leader with 53.1% of the membership vote.

 Ramsay joined the shadow cabinet under Conservative Leader, Paul Davies MS, in the position of shadow minister of Finance and to chair the Public Accounts Committee.
 In January 2021, Andrew RT Davies was named as the new leader of the Welsh Conservatives in the Senedd and sacked Ramsay as finance spokesperson.

 On 2 January 2020 it was reported that Ramsay had been suspended from the Welsh Conservatives and his parliamentary group following what was described as a "police incident" at his home the previous evening.
 He was held in police custody for 24 hours before being released without charge, but continued to be suspended from the party pending an investigation.
 On 13 February, Ramsay confirmed that he had been reinstated to the Welsh Conservative Party Group in the Senedd and had dropped his legal challenge against the decision by group leader Paul Davies to suspend him.
 Following a period of nearly seven months Ramsay was reinstated to the Conservative party in July 2020 no further comment was made by the Police or the Conservative party.
 Ramsay left the Conservative Party in March 2021 and sat as an Independent member.

 In 2019 Ramsay had been adopted by the Monmouth Conservative Association as its chosen candidate for the elections to the Senedd (due in 2021) but was deselected in December 2020.
 He stood as an Independent candidate and lost to the Conservative candidate, Peter Fox.